daniuher/nbgrader_custom/README.md

 # nbgrader toolbox

 ### UPDATES
+**27.8.2020 assignment pull adjusted**
+> in order to be able to pull the assignments, you need to be a collaborator in the repository.
+> Free github supports only three collaborators and currently there are two.
+Therefore, if similar system
+> is to be used in the future, a different method needs to be setup (gitlab, etc.)

 **26.8.2020 nbgrader_env automatic now**
 > the creation of the nbgrader_env is from now on automatic.
 If the environment has already been created, the installer will ask, if you want
 > to recreate it.
 It is recommended to choose *(y)* and recreate the environment.